slavielle/shore/README.md

 look into your <project> directory ...

-a very basic Dockerfile appeared and a docker_container directory.
+a very basic Dockerfile appeared and a container_workspace directory.

 The Dockerfile will help you to create your project image if you wish

-The docker_container directory is a directory that will ve shared with your container.
+The container_workspace directory is a directory that will ve shared with your container.
 It contains a www directory that will contain the part of your project exposed to your web server.